Polyconseil/check-oldies/docs/installation.rst

 Installation
 ============

-You must have Python 3.8 or later, and a relatively recent version of Git.
-Git 2.1.4 (shipped with Debian Jessie) is known to work.
-More recent versions should work and are supported.
+You must have Python 3.8 or later, and Git 2.19.0 or later.

 Install with ``pip``, preferably in a `virtual environment`_: